YashKakashi/YashKakashi/README.md

 - 👋 Hi, I’m @YashKakashi
-- 👀 I’m interested in Software Development and Backend Development
+- 👀 I’m interested in Software, Backend and Game Development
 - 🌱 I’m currently learning PHP, jQuery and there support techniques
-- 💞️ I’m looking to collaborate on software development using PHP, jQuery, C/C++/C# and JS
+- 💞️ I’m looking to collaborate on software and game development projects using PHP, jQuery, C/C++/C# and JS
-- 📫 How to reach me mail me at yashvardhan301@gmail.com and I will reach you :)
+- 📫 Feel free to reach me at yashvardhan301@gmail.com and I will reach you :)

 <!---
 YashKakashi/YashKakashi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.